 Recent research shows that there is more to the life of plants than we ever imagined and knew before.
 Intimate communications among them, sensory perception, and energetic responses are some of the new characteristics we have discovered when it comes to the plant world.
 What do these new personality traits mean for inter-species relationships between humans and plants?
 How can we utilize these new understandings to dive deeper into connection and relationship with our photo-synthesizing neighbors?
-In this week’s blog piece, Daniel Burge explores intimate communication and fellowship with plants in the surrounding lands of his home in Ireland.
+In this piece, Daniel Burge explores intimate communication and fellowship with plants in the surrounding lands of his home in Ireland.
 He tells of profound messages, longing, and a deep love which only a flower could evoke.
-May this piece inspire you to explore personal relationship and contact with the plant kingdom around your own home.
+May his words inspire you to explore personal relationship and contact with the plant kingdom around your own home.
 Perhaps they have a message for you which you need to hear.

 I read this morning that 1,700 new plant species were discovered last year.
 The ‘State of the World’s Plants’ report, led by scientists at the Royal Botanical Garden Kew, has also listed 28,000 plants as having recognised medicinal uses.